 We all struggle from these kind of feelings from time to time, sometimes we can manage them, and sometimes we find them more difficult to cope with.

-If you feel like this, or are finding life tough, then there’s no need to feel alone.
-I can help you to work things out, which will support your well-being and help you regain a sense of hope.
-Forming and maintaining a trusting, therapeutic relationship is important, and I believe my natural ability to be compassionate and genuine will help to promote this.
+My aim is to provide a safe, confidential space to help client’s explore, express and process what’s going on for them, which in turn will allow them to find solutions to cope or make effective changes.
+Forming and maintaining a trusting, therapeutic relationship is fundamental to my approach, and I believe my natural ability to be compassionate, calm and genuine will help to promote this.
 Also, I accept clients for who they are, showing respect, which means I am non-judgemental.

 Training, qualifications & experience